-Welcome to Tepantar, a sprawling lush green campus, far from the maddening crowd.
+Tepantar is a sprawling four acres, lush green campus, far from the bustling metropolis.
 It is the abode of a group of theatre practitioners, Ebong Amra.
-Tepantar is about 175 kms from Kolkata, at Satkahania village of Bardhaman.
-It is a self sustained campus where the group members practice farming, dairy and pisciculture.
+Tepantar is about 175 km from Kolkata, at Satkahania village of Purba Bardhaman.
+It is a self sustained campus where the group members practise farming, dairy and pisciculture.

-Tepantar offers ethnic cottages with all basic amenities to visitors amidst unparalleled peace and tranquility that is disturbed only by the chirping of birds!
+Tepantar offers ethnic cottages and dormitories with all basic amenities to visitors amidst unparalleled peace and tranquillity that is disturbed only by the chirping of birds.

 Located strategically at the centre of a vibrant cultural circuit, visitors may anchor at Tepantar and make day trips to several Cultural Tourism destinations like Santiniketan, Joydeb-Kenduli, the Kantha embroidery hub of Nanoor, the Dokra metal craft hub at Dariyapur, and the wooden dolls hub in Natungram.